Winter Wilderness Field Studies

 Winter Wilderness Field Studies, PTRM 418, 3 credits

 This ten-day intensive program explores natural resource management and outdoor leadership in the mountains and rural landscapes of Western Montana.
 The course focuses on wilderness management using the wilderness as a classroom and case study.
 We study community-based stewardship, winter ecology, fundamentals of snow and avalanche science and mountain meteorology, outdoor leadership, group decision-making, risk assessment, and local history.
-Activities include classroom and field lectures, discussion, visits with local esidents and tribal members, recreation use monitoring and data collection, basic winter wilderness skills and emergency care, a ski or snowshoe day trip and backcountry winter camping.
+Activities include classroom and field lectures, discussion, visits with local residents and tribal members, recreation use monitoring and data collection, basic winter wilderness skills and emergency care, a ski or snowshoe day trip and backcountry winter camping.

 Course costs: UM tuition/fees plus $200 for housing.
-If registered for 12 or more Spring credits, there is no additional tuition cost for this course.
+If registered for 12 or more credits, there is no additional tuition cost for this course.